jiwei0921/Saliency-Evaluation-Toolbox/README.md

 # Saliency-Evaluation-Toolbox
-This Toolbox contains near all evaluation metrics for salient object detection including E-measure, S-measure, F-measure, MAE scores and PR curves or bar metrics.
+This Toolbox contains near all evaluation metrics for salient object detection including:

++ E-measure
++ S-measure
++ weighted F-measure
++ F-measure
++ MAE scores
++ PR curves or bar metrics

+You can easily use this Tool Box to evaluate SOD results.

 ## Citation
 ```